GooseLong/GooseLong.github.io/README.md

 10. End

 ## TODOs:
- 1. Title screen / menu / credits / intro in JS
+ 1. Title screen / menu / credits / intro in JS ( will need to remove because itch page serves this function )
- 2. Adding assets and fixing the bugs that arrise when I do
+ 2. Adding assets and fixing the bugs that arrise when I do almost done!
- 3. Fixing up UI
+ 3. Fixing up UI (todo if i have ideas...)
- 4. Write dialogue
+ 4. Write dialogue (need to write: rowan, clawdious, group)
  5. Stitch story together into satisfying narrative